Takeaways

 Passive investing is used in index investing, where investors invest in an index constructed to represent a particular element of the market or mirror a specific index, such as the S&P 500 Index.
 Other index investing aims to mirror segments of the economy, such as large capitalization companies, while others track leading stock indexes like the Dow Jones Industrial Average, NASDAQ, or S&P 500.

 Exchange-traded funds, or ETFs, can also be securities for passive investing.
-Investors can invest in an ETF, which is an investment security that represents an investment in a basket of securities.
+An ETF is an investment security representing an investment in a basket of securities.
 ETFs can also invest in and track a sector, industry, or index.
-ETFs are bought and sold like stocks and make passive investing accessible to many new investors.
+ETFs are bought and sold like stocks, making passive investing accessible to many new investors.

 Advantages of Passive Investing

-Diversification: Investing in a passive investment fund exposes your portfolio to a wide range of stocks for a fraction of the historical cost.
-Instead of having to buy each stock in an index, you can purchase an index fund, which is a pool of capital that has already been benchmarked against the index.
-This allows your portfolio to gain investment diversification at a fraction of the cost, and why passive investing has boomed over the last several decades.
+- Diversification: Investing in a passive investment fund exposes your portfolio to a wide range of stocks for a fraction of the historical cost.
+Instead of buying each stock in an index, you can purchase an index fund, a pool of capital that has already been benchmarked against the index.
+This allows your portfolio to gain investment diversification at a fraction of the cost, which is why passive investing has boomed over the last several decades.

-Low Fees: Passive investment funds such as index investing try to minimize constantly selling and buying stock to avoid high fees and operating expenses.
-Thus, passive investment funds, such as index funds, try to keep their fees low by simply tracking an index and do not try and constantly find the hot stock.
+- Low Fees: Passive investment funds such as index investing try to minimize constantly selling and buying stock to avoid high fees and operating expenses.
+Thus, passive investment funds, such as index funds, try to keep their fees low by simply tracking an index and not trying to constantly find the hot stock.
 By investing in an index fund, which replicates the performance of a particular index, there is not as much portfolio turnover as an actively managed fund.
 This reduces fees in the long run.

-Fund Transparency: Certain investment funds can be opaque in their actual investments.
-Passive investment funds like index investing and ETFs are very clear about where they are investing.
-This gives you more power when making an investment decision.
+- Fund Transparency: Certain investment funds can be opaque about their actual investments.
+Passive investment funds, like index investing and ETFs, are very clear about where they are investing, which gives investors more power when making an investment decision.

-Tax Advantages: Because you are adopting a buy-and-hold philosophy to investing, you don’t have to worry about dealing with capital gains tax every year.
-After you sell your index fund investment, for example, you will have to worry about taxes, but there is no annual commitment to pay taxes while your investments appreciate.
-This is opposed to the tax implications of actively managed mutual funds and ETFs where even if you haven’t sold any shares, if the fund has realized a gain from buying and selling a security, you may owe taxes.
+- Tax Advantages: Because you adopt a buy-and-hold philosophy when investing, you don’t have to worry about dealing with capital gains tax every year.
+After you sell your index fund investment, for example, you will have to worry about taxes, but there is no annual commitment to pay taxes while your investments are appreciated.
+This is opposed to the tax implications of actively managed mutual funds and ETFs, where you may owe taxes even if you haven’t sold any shares if the fund has realized a gain from buying and selling a security.

 Disadvantages of Passive Investing